aristanetworks/metron/metron-sensors/fastcapa/README.md

 ### Physical Layout

-It is important to note the physical layout of the hardware when assigning worker cores to the probe.
+It is important to note the physical layout of the hardware when assigning worker cores to Fastcapa.
 The worker cores should be on the same NUMA node or socket as the ethernet device itself.
 Assigning logical cores across NUMA boundaries can significantly impede performance.

 The following commands can help identify logical cores that are located on the same NUMA node or socket as the ethernet device itself.
 These commands should be run when the device is still managed by the kernel itself; before binding the interface.
 ```